777uliahshafar/dotfiles/readme.md

 ```

 # ?Some help
+## Lag/Slow writing a long line and large file especially in Goyo
+Activate vimtex_fold_manual see :h vimtex_fold_manual.
+You use the manual folding and explicitly use zx to refresh.

 ## Exclude files from git
 * The .gitignore have already exist.
 In order to configure excludefiles as Global environment.
 You could type: